Doctor of Physical Therapy (DPT) Admission Requirements

 - Human Anatomy with lab - one term**

-- Evidence of volunteer/work experience in physical therapy setting(s) must be included in the PTCAS application
+- Evidence of volunteer/work experience in physical therapy setting(s) included in the PTCAS application.
+Please note that verification of this experience is not required.

-- Three (3) letters of reference: two from faculty and one from a physical therapist OR one from faculty and two from physical therapists
+- Three letters of reference included in the PTCAS application: two academic (faculty or advisor) and one licensed physical therapist OR one academic and two licensed physical therapists

 All candidates must meet technical standards for admission to and participation in the physical therapy educational program at Chatham University.
 The clinical doctorate degree denotes that the holder’s educational program has prepared that individual for entry into practice.
 Thus, graduates must have the knowledge, abilities, and essential physical skills to function in a wide variety of clinical situations while providing a broad spectrum of patient care.
-The necessary abilities and skills are in five essential areas: observation; communication; motor function; intellectual capacities related to conceptual, integrative and quantitative abilities; and, behavior and personal attributes.
-Candidates who possess any disability that would potentially interfere with the attainment of such competencies are encouraged to contact the Assistant Director of Graduate Admission, Melanie Jo Wrobleski, or the Director of the DPT program, Joe Schreiber, during the application process.
-Chatham University and/or affiliated sites may arrange to enable the candidate to demonstrate the necessary physical, mental, and emotional capacities.
+More information on these five essential areas can be found here.
+Candidates who possess any disability that would potentially interfere with the attainment of such competencies are encouraged to contact the Assistant Director of Graduate Admission, MJ Wrobleski, or the Director of the DPT program, Joe Schreiber, during the application process.

 Chatham University has entered into "Articulation Agreements" with a select group of Colleges and Universities.
 These agreements provide for additional student pre-professional advisement and possible priority admission status for candidates with exceptional applications, demonstrating academic preparation above the minimal acceptable standards.
-Agreements exist with the following institutions for the 2017-2018 academic year: Allegheny College, Baldwin Wallace University, Mount Aloysius College, Mount Vernon Nazarene University, Saint Vincent College, Washington and Jefferson College, and Waynesburg University.
+Agreements exist with the following institutions for the 2017-2018 academic year: Allegheny College, Baldwin Wallace University, Saint Vincent College, Washington and Jefferson College, and Waynesburg University.
+Pre-existing agreements with Mount Aloysius College and Mount Vernon Nazarene University are only applicable to undergraduates who matriculated at these institutions prior to August 31, 2017.
 Applicants from these institutions are advised to discuss the articulation requirements with their advisor as well as the graduate admission counselor at Chatham University.

 If you have any questions, please do not hesitate to contact our Admission Department: